 1. Soups & Stews

-Often the immune system is low in the winter so easy to digest soups and stews may just be exactly what you need in order to pack in nutrients, warm our bellies and give digestion a helping hand.
+Often the immune system is low in the winter, so easy to digest soups and stews may be exactly what we need to pack in nutrients and warm our bellies.
+Foods in liquid forms are a lot easier for the stomach acid to break down.
 Bone broths are an excellent way to support your immune system with gut restoring action.
-If you struggle to find hot food for work, batch cooking, and a trusty thermal flask is great way to warm up your lunchtimes.
+If you struggle to find hot food for work, batch cooking, and a trusty thermal flask is great way to bring warm food with you wherever you go.

 2. Herbal teas

-If not just to keep you hands warm, herbal teas do wonders for keeping you hydrated during the winter.
-Lemon & ginger, turmeric, cinnamon, peppermint, echinacea and lemon balm are some lovely choices.
+If not just to keep you hands warm, herbal teas do wonders for keeping you hydrated during the winter months.
+Lemon, ginger, turmeric, cinnamon, peppermint and echinacea are some immune boosting, microbial fighting flavours to drink.

 3. Warming Foods

-Suddenly, getting up at 6am to go to the gym or for a run on a dark, freezing cold winter morning doesn’t seem so appealing!
+Suddenly, getting up at 6am to go to the gym or for a run on a dark, freezing cold winter evening doesn’t seem so appealing!
 No need to worry, yoga from the comfort of your home can help to keep you moving and mindful.
 Wrapping up warm and taking a walk through the countryside will keep your cardiovascular system pumping and your muscles moving.
+This year has ignited the rise in online fitness classes and you can find many teaches online.
+My favorite yoga teacher that’s kept me fit whilst locked in doors this year is @javan_unplugged on Instagram.

 6. Protect your skin

 During the winter, the immune system works hard to fight off infections.
-In this season, the air is dry and cold and therefore will hinder the effects of our first line of defence, allowing viruses and bacteria to easily invade.
-Dry mucous membranes in cold noses can leave a weakened defence against bacteria, causing those nasty winter colds.
+In this season, the air is dry and cold and therefore will hinder the effects of our first line of defense, allowing viruses and bacteria to easily invade.
+Dry mucous membranes in cold noses can leave a weakened defense against bacteria, causing those nasty winter colds.
 It’s tempting to turn the shower temperature up and run a hot bath, but these can be drying and damaging to the skin.
-Be sure to wrap up warm, use moisturisers with natural ingredients and drink plenty of water.
+Be sure to wrap up warm, use moisturisers with natural ingredients and drink plenty of water to keep hydrated and eliminate toxins from the body.